tmorcinek/kotlin-android-tutorial/README.md

 https://youtu.be/F0OwtSrhh0o

  - Integration of dagger into Android Kotlin Project.
  - Creation and usage of 'Extension Function'
+ `fun AppCompatActivity.component() : ApplicationComponent = (application as Application).component
+  `
  - Creation and usage of 'Extension Property'
+ `val AppCompatActivity.component: ApplicationComponent
+      get() = (application as Application).component`

 ## Useful links